Mission & History

-Since that first production in 2003, the Bell Tower Theater has presented more plays and musicals than any other theater in the area.
+Since that first production in 2003, the Bell Tower Theater has presented more than 115 plays and musicals.
 We are proud to have presented the area premieres of plays like Sex Please, We're Sixty; Nana's Naughty Knickers and Spreading It Around and musicals like Nunsensations, Beehive and Assisted Living: The Musical.
 We have produced the world premiere productions of Robert Lynn's With Friends Like These and Behold My Shorts by Robert Byrne both Dubuque playwrights.
 In addition we have produced the world premieres of L'il Miss Fancy Pants; All Bark, No Bite; and Guess Who's Coming to Christmas and the US premiere of Buying the Moose.
 See the full list of past productions.

 In addition to producing five plays and musicals each year, the Bell Tower Theater also runs an award-winning Youth Program.
 Started in 2005 our youth program includes Kids Take the Stage, youth theater classes for kids in pre-school through 8th grade, and our Free Summer Musical Program, which produces two full-scale musicals each year--one for kids ages 7 to 16 and one for high school students.
 Each year we touch the lives of more than 1000 kids.
 Learn more about our youth programs.